[As at January 2011, this web site cannot be viewed from within China.]

 I see two fundamental misunderstandings on names and languages.

 Second, the capital of China in Chinese is 北京, not Beijing.
-This second point is a bit subtle so not everyone may get it immediately.
+This second point may be a bit subtle.
 "Beijing" is 100% not a Chinese word.
 Chinese is not written using the letters of the English or Latin alphabet.
 Chinese is written using pictographs, eg 北京.
-The word "Beijing" is as Chinese as "Лондон" is English.
+The word "Beijing" is as Chinese as "Лондон" (London in Russian) is English.

 Coming back to the word "Beijing", it is merely the Hanyu Pinyin phonetic spelling of 北京, when pronounced in Chinese, just like "lʌndən" is the IPA phonetic spelling of London, when pronounced in English.
 We should leave these as they are.